-- There was nobody actively being supported with end of life care at the time of the inspection. - We saw in people's care plans that people's wishes had been discussed and recorded.
-This included any arrangements if the person had a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) in the event of a cardiac arrest. - Staff were trained in providing end of life care should anyone need it.
+- There was nobody being supported with end of life care at the time of the inspection. - We saw in people's care plans that people's wishes had been discussed and recorded. - Staff were trained in providing end of life care should anyone need it.